grnet/gnt-networking/docs/ebtables.rst

 than 1024 vlans trucked on all ports), L2 isolation can be achieved via MAC filtering on a common bridge over a single VLAN.

-To ensure isolation we should allow traffic coming from tap to have specific source MAC and at the same time allow traffic coming to tap to have a source MAC in the same MAC prefix.
+To ensure isolation we should allow traffic coming from TAP to have specific source MAC and at the same time allow traffic coming to TAP to have a source MAC in the same MAC prefix.
 Applying those rules only in FORWARD chain will not guarantee isolation.
 The reason is because packets with target MAC a `multicast address <http://en.wikipedia.org/wiki/Multicast_address>`_ go through INPUT and